pingshiyu/cangjie-pbt/docs/Resumptions-Testing.md

 This has minimum runtime of `ns`, and maximum runtime of `ns * nf`, with higher runtime based on the value of `p` chosen.

-We don't have a theoretical analysis of the runtime, however here is a plot of how the growth happens with `p` chosen.
+We don't have a theoretical analysis of the expected runtime, however here is a plot of how the growth varies with `p`.

 ![](relation_simulate_p.png "Growth of Runtime with `p` Chosen")